Painting kitchen cabinets that are already painted

 We knew we wanted to update our painted kitchen cabinets recently.
 Even though we did a pretty good job painting our old oak cabinets the first time, 8 years and a few children have still done a number on them.
-I absolutely knew I wanted to repaint our white kitchen cabinets in our island a fun & deeper color to go with our walls in our living space.

 Spoiler Alert: I honestly still can’t get over how much I love our newly painted island.
 Soon I will be doing all of our lower cabinets and painting our backsplash to completely update our kitchen for probably under $200.